alibaba/bifrostui/packages/bui-core/src/Picker/index.en-US.md

 ### Callback when value changes

-By monitoring`onOptionChange`，real time callback events can be obtained for each column value change.
+By monitoring 'onOptionChange', real-time callback events can be obtained for each column value change.

 ```tsx
 import { Button, Picker, Stack } from '@bifrostui/react';